Building Upon Yesteryear

 Much like Quaritch’s re-introducing, Kiri’s presence showcases Cameron’s willingness to lean into the more strange and surreal aspects of this franchise.
 It could have been quite easy to phase away from the tech-based science fiction elements from the first movie and focus on the alienness of Pandora.
 Kiri and Quaritch both represent a surreal submerging of the natural and technological interventions of 22nd century humanity.
 Both are products of human integration within the world of Pandora, something that is likely to become more common and eccentric as the franchise progresses.

 Cameron has a solid track record when it comes to dishing up sequels.
-In similar fashion to Aliens and Terminator 2, Avatar: The Way of Water builds upon its predecessor, giving us a film that feels like a natural successor to it’s prequel, all whilst giving us more in terms of scope, spectacle and character development.
+In similar fashion to Aliens and Terminator 2, Avatar: The Way of Water builds upon its predecessor, giving us a film that provides more in terms of scope, spectacle and character development than its predecessor.
 Not only are the jaw dropping visuals a marvel to witness – particularly on an oversized Imax screen – we have a story significantly more engaging than last time around.
 Following the Sully family, as well as Quaritch and his estranged son, as they navigate amidst the Titanic oceans of Pandora, helps maintain a healthy pace that prevents it’s 3+ hour runtime from ever feeling like a chore.

-Be as that may, the engaging characters, gorgeous visuals, emotional storytelling and thrilling Cameron-heavy third act makes this a belter which isn’t worth missing.
-It may not satisfy those hungry for the sort of narrative-rich romps frequently cooked up by fellow blockbuster bigwigs such as Christopher Nolan, this is blockbuster spectacle at its most finest.
+Be as that may, the engaging characters, gorgeous visuals, emotional storytelling and thrilling Cameron-heavy third act makes this a belter not worth missing.
+While it may not satisfy those hungry for the sort of narrative-rich romps frequently cooked up by fellow blockbuster bigwigs such as Christopher Nolan, this is blockbuster spectacle at its most finest.